mod bioharness

 All wireless devices share some common properties.

-• Enable Late Binding – see Advanced Configuration Techniques.
+• Enable Late Binding – see Late Binding.

-• Bind in group – see Advanced Configuration Techniques.
+• Bind in group – see Late Binding.

 • Serial – the serial number of the peripheral.
 It is not always necessary to have this set correctly but it assists in identification and pairing.